ajmpawlik/CV-Aleksandra-Pawlik/README.md

 :afghanistan::netherlands: **Wageningen UR, Centre for Development Innovation, ATVET** (Jan 2014 - Aug 2016) Kabul, Afghanistan / Wageningen, Netherlands

 *Monitoring and Evaluation Adviser*

+Managed overall Monitoring and Evaluation (M&E) activities on Improving Agricultural Education in Afghanistan (ATVET) project, funded by Netherlands Ministry of Economic Affairs and Netherlands Ministry of Foreign Affairs.

+Planned, designed methodology and research tools, as well as managed the project baseline (2014) and mid-line (2015, 2016) studies: including oversight of the countrywide quantitative and qualitative research focused on the quality of education in Agricultural High Schools in Afghanistan - coordination of data collection for timely and quality of delivery, as well as hands-on involvement in National Agricultural Educational College mid-term evaluations: conducted in-depth interviews and focus group discussions with College cadre, and participant observations of the teaching activities.
+Applied a participatory approach that involved the client in the process of methodology design and analysis of the findings.
+Facilitated workshops where programme implementers created research questions and distilled key findings into action plans.

+Designed Project M&E Framework and M&E Plan for a complex intervention.

+Established M&E Department within the organisational structure, as well as recruited, trained and mentored 7 national M&E staff - strengthened their ability and to perform M&E tasks independently.

+Managed relations with M&E Unit of Deputy Ministry of Technical Vocational Education & Training, Ministry of Education.

 :netherlands: **United Nations University MERIT Maastricht School of Governance** (Dec 2014 - Mar 2015)